xipki/xipki/README.md

     </feature>
     ```

+4. Configure PKCS#11 device (optional)

-* In case if the real PKCS#11 device instead of the emulator is used:
+   This step is only required if the real PKCS#11 device instead of the emulator is used.

   * In file etc/org.xipki.security.pkcs11.cfg, change the pkcs11.confFile as follows: